apocaliss92/scrypted-advanced-notifier/README.md

 - `Open sensors` which sensors should be open to enable the rule
 - `Closed sensors` which sensors should be closed to enable the rule
 - `Alarm modes` which alarm states should enable the rule.
 The alarm system device can be defined in the plugin page under Rules => `Security system`
 - `Notify with a clip` available only for detection and occupancy rules, the plugin will activate a decoder to save the last frames of the camera.
-On the trigger of a rule, a short GIF will be generated and sent instead of a simple snapshot.
-This works beautifully with homeassistant notifiers, since it will preview the clip in the notification preview
+On the trigger of a rule, a short clip will be generated and sent instead of a simple snapshot.
+It supports 2 types:
+  - MP4: supported only by homeassistant and partially the others
+  - GIF: supported by homeassistant, pushover

 ### Detection